zeh/prando/README.md

 Parameters:

 * `seed`: A number or string seed that determines which pseudo-random number sequence will be created.
-Defaults to current time.
+Defaults to a random seed based on `Math.random()`.

 Return: